 For example, this study separated students into four groups with each group having different instructions about how to prepare for a test.

 - Group 1 read over the material once.

 - Group 2 read the material four times.

 - Group 3 read the material once, then made a mind map.

 - Group 4 read the material once, then recalled as much information as they could after reading.

 Which group do you think scored highest on the test?

 If you guessed Group 4, the active recall group, you’re correct.
 In both the verbatim and inference tests that followed the groups’ studying, Group 4 scored much higher than the other groups.

 Codewars’ kata are designed to improve skill and technique and to build off previously learned topics.
 It’s a hands-on approach to implement real-world problem solving strategies through code practice problems.

-Code Warrior Tip: Use the Collections feature on Codewars to find groupings of kata that match what you’re studying for extra practice.
+Code Warrior Tip: Use the Collections feature on Codewars to find groupings of kata that match what you’re studying for extra practice, like beginner Python challenges or Java coding practice.
 Or, create your own Collection to keep track of your favorite katas.